S.A.-Mann Brand

 S.A.-Mann Brand (Storm Trooper Brand) is a German film made around the time that Adolf Hitler became Chancellor of Germany.
 It was released in mid-June 1933.

+Plot

 The film presents the story of a truck driver, Fritz Brand, who joins the Nazi Sturmabteilung to defend Germany against communist subversion orchestrated from Moscow.
 He persuades his social circle of the imminent danger and the need to support Hitler in the federal election.

-A review in The New York Times noted favorably the film's production value and the absence of any anti-Semitic message but also expressed contempt for its unsophisticated plot.